grisuno/LazyOwn/README.md

 ## hydra
 hydra -f -L sessions/users.txt -P /usr/share/wordlists/rockyou.txt 10.10.11.9 -s 5000 https-get /v2/

+## nmapscript
+Perform an Nmap scan using a specified script and port.

+:param line: A string containing the Nmap script and port, separated by a space.
+Example: "http-enum 80".

+:returns: None

+Manual execution:
+To manually run an Nmap scan with a script and port, use the following command format:

+    nmap --script <script> -p <port> <target> -oN <output-file>

+Example:
+If you want to use the script `http-enum` on port `80` for the target `10.10.10.10`, you would run:

+    nmap --script http-enum -p 80 10.10.10.10 -oN sessions/webScan_10.10.10.10

+Ensure you have the target host (`rhost`) set in the parameters and provide the script and port as arguments.
+The results will be saved in the file `sessions/webScan_<rhost>`.

+## encoderpayload
+No description available.

 ## smtpuserenum
 sudo smtp-user-enum -M VRFY -U /usr/share/wordlists/SecLists-master/Usernames/xato-net-10-million-usernames.txt -t 10.10.10.10